redveil-security/ssh-mimik/README.md

 - Add CLI args for:
 	- [x] Specifying the port SSH will run on
 	- [x] Specify the location log files will be saved to
-- [x] Add example usage of utilizing Dockerfiles to deploy more realistic honeypots (EX: Deploying additional directories & files)
+- [x] Add example usage of utilizing DockerFiles to deploy more realistic honeypots (EX: Deploying additional directories & files)
 - [ ] Add automated python script that'll auto attack SSH honeypots on specified subnet to simulate attacker.
 CTF-style questions will then be asked based on these commands ran.
 - [ ] Possible web interface for viewing active SSH sessions & logs?
 - [x] Implement check to ensure running with root privileges, otherwise exit to avoid causing errors
-- [x] Implement dockerfile capability for deploying breadcrumbs
+- [x] Implement DockerFile capability for deploying breadcrumbs
-	- [ ] Implement better error handling with Dockerfile implementation
+	- [ ] Implement better error handling with DockerFile implementation
 	- [x] Document this feature better